Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Carcinoid syndrome is caused by the secretion of biogenic amines and is clinically manifested by hot flashes, tachycardia, diarrhea and attacks of bronchial asthma.
-The presence of clinical manifestations indicates the overcoming of the hepatic barrier by biogenic amines as a result of the metastatic process.
+The presence of clinical manifestations indicates that biogenic amines have overcome the liver barrier as a result of the metastatic process.

 Where does it hurt?